MatthewJohn/terrareg/docs/USER_GUIDE.md

 If [module hosting](#module-hosting) is being used, ensure that a directory is mounted into the container for storing module data.
 This path can be customised by setting [DATA_DIRECTORY](./CONFIG.md#data_directory)

+## Database URL

+A database URL should be configured, otherwise Terrareg will default to a local sqlite database (though this _could_ be mounted via a docker volume, it certainly shouldn't be used for multiple containers).

+This should be configured by setting [DATABASE_URL](./CONFIG.md#database_url)

+## Listen port

+The port that Terrareg listens on can be configured with [LISTEN_PORT](./CONFIG.md#listen_port)

 ## SSL